MAKANA KE KAI YOUTH PROGRAM

 • A woman with red hair wearing a blue hoodie and a lei of multicolored carnations, standing outdoors near water.

-MAKANA KE KAI COACH
+MAKANA KE KAI YOUTH KEIKI COACH

-• Makana Ke Kai Assistant Coach Mary
+• Makana Ke Kai ʻŌpio Coach

-MAKANA KE KAI ASSISTANT COACH
+MAKANA KE KAI YOUTH ʻŌPIO COACH

 FAQs

-• Keikis (8-12) program is $130 for a 5-month season.
+• Keikis (8-14) program is $130 for a 5-month season.

-‘Opios (13-19) program is $300 for 1 year with opportunities to paddle year-round.
+‘Opios (15-19) program is $300 for 1 year with opportunities to paddle year-round.

 Ohana membership is $495 for 1 year for the whole family.
 This covers dues for adult racing paddlers and youth.